airbytehq/airbyte/airbyte-integrations/connectors/destination-pgvector/README.md

 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/destinations/snowflake-cortex)
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/destinations/pgvector)
 to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `destination_snowflake_cortex/spec.json` file.
+Then create a file `secrets/config.json` conforming to the `destination_pgvector/spec.json` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `destination snowflake-cortex test creds`
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `destination pgvector test creds`
 and place them into `secrets/config.json`.

 ### Locally running the connector